Indianapolis Truck Accident Lawyers

 If you have been involved in an accident with a semi truck or 18-wheeler, you most likely sustained severe, even life-altering injuries.
 The two most important things you can do right are get medical attention right away and seek a lawyer’s help as soon as possible.

 Truck accidents in Indianapolis, Indiana, are complex cases that involve not only state traffic laws but federal trucking regulations as well.
-In order to receive the compensation you deserve for your physical injury, lost wages, and pain and suffering, it’s best that you retain a personal injury lawyer who has experience with trucking accident claims.
+In order to receive the compensation you deserve for your physical injury, lost wages, and pain and suffering, it’s best that you talk to a truck accident lawyer in Indiana who has experience with these types of cases.

 At Hovde Dassow + Deets, LLC, our Indianapolis truck accident attorneys have extensive experience representing clients who have suffered physical injury in accidents involving semi trucks, big rigs, 18-wheelers, tractor-trailers and other large commercial vehicles.
 We are familiar with the federal rules and regulations that commercial drivers must follow, as well as any local laws that apply.